probabl-ai/skore/README.md

 💡 Note that after launching the dashboard, you can keep modifying current items or store new ones, and the dashboard will automatically be refreshed.

 👨‍🏫 For a complete introductory example, see our [basic usage notebook](/examples/basic_usage.ipynb).
-It shows you how to store all types of items: python lists and dictionaries, `numpy` arrays, `scikit-learn` fitted models, `matplotlib` graphs, etc.
+It shows you how to store all types of items: python lists and dictionaries, `numpy` arrays, `scikit-learn` fitted models, `matplotlib`, `altair`, and `plotly` figures, etc.
 The resulting `skore` report has been exported to [this HTML file](https://gist.github.com/augustebaum/6b21dbd7f7d5a584fbf2c1956692574e): download it and open it in your favorite browser to visualize it.

 ## 🔨 Contributing